marekjm/viuavm/new/BUILD.markdown

  - liburing: https://git.kernel.dk/cgit/liburing (default, but not necessary if you decide to use the "classic" I/O implementation)

-There are no special library requirements for FreeBSD.
+There are no special library requirements for FreeBSD or OpenBSD.

+OpenBSD requires manual compilation and installation of the b2sum tool before the VM can be compiled.

 --------------------------------------------------------------------------------